MimiUmoh/Web_testing_cucumber/README.md

 This is a page object model to run tests on the BBC log in web page using cucumber.
 Use case scenarios are written in the gherkin syntax and are then turned into code blocks to be executed a to test if the web page functions as it is supposed to.

 ### Languages used tools used
-Ruby programming language, Rspec, cucumber.
+Ruby programming language, Rspec, Cucumber, Selenium and Capybara.

 ### How to download
 1. You have the option of downloading the test-framweork as a zip or git cloning it onto your terminal.